interIDEAS/Unlearning_with_Shuffle/README.md

 *Description: This graph illustrates the impact of unlearning the 'NumberOfTime30-59DaysPastDueNotWorse' feature using the MLP, ResNet, and FtFormer models.
 The red line represents the baseline, and our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."s.*
 ![MAGIC_TELE fSize Results](imgs/TETL.png)
 *Description: This graph illustrates the impact of unlearning the 'fSize' feature using the MLP, ResNet, and FtFormer models.
 The red line represents the baseline, and our model's performance is consistent with observations reported in the main paper.
 It demonstrates robust performance across all evaluation criteria."s.*
-**In conclusion, our algorithm demonstrates remarkable efficiency in identifying and removing features with high correlation, a capability that is consistently observed across multiple architectural frameworks, including MLP, ResNet, and FtFormer.**

 ## How to Run Experiments

 To replicate our experiments or to run new experiments using the setup provided, follow the instructions below: